 Conflict Minerals

-If the Products contain tin, tantalum, tungsten, or gold SUPPLIER shall:
+If the Products contain tin, tantalum, tungsten or gold Supplier shall:

-- On Danfoss's request exercise due diligence and without undue delay upload a populated and validated conflict minerals report (“CMR”) according to the Responsible Minerals Initiative Conflict Minerals Reporting Template (“CMRT”) to a platform designated by Danfoss;
+- On Danfoss request exercise due diligence and without undue delay upload a populated and validated conflict minerals report (“CMR”) according to the Responsible Minerals Initiative Conflict Minerals Reporting Template (“CMRT”) to a platform designated by Danfoss;

-- Request CMR from its sub-suppliers of tin, tantalum, tungsten, or gold as part of SUPPLIER’s due diligence;
+- Request CMR from its sub-suppliers of tin, tantalum, tungsten or gold as part of Supplier’s due diligence;

-- support Danfoss, as reasonably required, to help Danfoss or its customers comply with reporting obligations.
+- Support Danfoss, as reasonably required, to help Danfoss or its customers comply with reporting obligations.

-The CMRT-reporting template is available at: http://www.responsiblemineralsinitiative.org/conflict-minerals-reporting-template/
+The CMRT-reporting template is available here.

 Disclosure and reporting

-SUPPLIER shall upon Danfoss’ request deliver the following information with respect to Products:
+Supplier shall upon Danfoss’ request deliver the following information with respect to Products:

-- written declarations signed by duly authorized manager of SUPPLIER, its sub-suppliers (if applicable), or relevant external bodies certifying that Products conform with applicable law and the Danfoss Negative List;
+- written declarations signed by duly authorized manager of Supplier, its sub-suppliers (if applicable) or relevant external bodies certifying that Products conform with applicable law and the Danfoss Negative List;

-SUPPLIER shall provide the abovementioned information to Danfoss without undue delay in accordance with applicable industry standards as amended or customized by Danfoss from time to time to reflect changes in applicable law and Danfoss customer requirements.
+Supplier shall provide the above-mentioned information to Danfoss without undue delay in accordance with applicable industry standards as amended or customized by Danfoss from time to time to reflect changes in applicable law and Danfoss customer requirements.

-Danfoss Code of Conduct for suppliers
+Danfoss Code of Conduct for Suppliers

-SUPPLIER has entered into a separate agreement to comply with Danfoss' Code of Conduct for Suppliers.
-SUPPLIER shall comply with the Danfoss Code of Conduct for Suppliers in force at the time in question.
-The Danfoss Code of Conduct in force at any given time is available at:
+Supplier shall comply with the most recent version of the Danfoss Code of Conduct for Suppliers.
+The Danfoss Code of Conduct in force at any given time is available here.

-Danfoss shall notify SUPPLIER of any changes in the Danfoss Code of Conduct for Suppliers with at least one month’s written notice.
-SUPPLIER's breach of the agreement to comply with Danfoss' Code of Conduct shall be considered a material breach of this Agreement.
+Supplier's breach of the agreement to comply with Danfoss' Code of Conduct shall be considered a material breach of this Agreement.

 Gifts and Gratuities

-SUPPLIER acknowledges that a breach of this provision is considered a material breach of this Agreement and Danfoss shall be entitled to terminate this Agreement with immediate effect.
+Supplier acknowledges that a breach of this provision is considered a material breach of this Agreement and Danfoss shall be entitled to terminate this Agreement with immediate effect.

 Export Control and Customs